Lucky Omeruo

-Lucky Omeruo (born 15 September 1995) is a Nigerian professional footballer who currently plays for Belgian club KSC City Pirates as a striker.
+Lucky Omeruo (born 15 September 1995) is a Nigerian professional footballer who plays as a forward for Belgian club KSC City Pirates.

 Career

 Club career

 Lucky Omeruo is the younger brother of former Chelsea F.C. center back Kenneth Omeruo.
 Lucky is a pacy forward player who won the league with his team at the end of the 2015 season.
 He has been with the U-20 national team of Nigeria under coach Obuh and presently has been invited for the U-23 Olympic team of Nigeria.

 In January 2020, Omeruo moved to Belgian amateur club Bilzerse Waltwilder.
 Six months later, he joined fellow belgian club, KSC City Pirates.